DUNE/computing-training-basics-short/setup.md

 After executing this command, you will have to use kinit again to get a new ticket.

 ## 2. ssh-in
 **What is it?** SSH stands for Secure SHell.
-It is a safe protocol used for connecting to remote machines.
+It uses an encrypted protocol used for connecting to remote machines and it works with Kerberos tickets when configured to do so.
 The configuration is done in your local file in your home directory:

 ~~~
 cat ~/.ssh/config
 ~~~
 {: .language-bash}

 If it does not exist, create it.
-A minimum working example to connect to FNAL machines is as follow:
+A minimum working example to connect to FNAL machines is as follows:

 ~~~
 Host *.fnal.gov